cocos/cocos-docs/en/cocos-service/agc-auth.md

 `updatePassword(newPassword: string, verifyCode: string, provider: AuthProvider): void`

 Updates the current user's password, update results via the asynchronous callback.
 After the password is updated successfully, the user's Access Token is refreshed and the user is asked to re-sign in.
 Otherwise, the API call may fail due to the Access Token matching failure.
-You can refer to AGC Auth Service document - [updatePassword](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/agconnectuser#updatePassword).
+You can refer to AGC Auth Service - [updatePassword](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/agconnectuser#updatePassword) documentation for details.

 **Parameter Description**: